iOS NFC Reader

 When your app is done communicating with the card or if an error occurred, call (SCWS.endNfcTagReaderSession()).
 It will end the NFC Tag Reader Session, dismiss the alert action sheet and display a message error or a positive check mark to the user.

-SCWS.initNfcTagReaderSession(message)
+static SCWS.initNfcTagReaderSession(message)

 Start scanning for NFC tags.
 After calling this function, iOS will display an alert action sheet wainting to detect tags.